Home » Blog » DIY Home Projects » How to Make Wood Bench with Metal Legs

 metal bench legs attached to wood slab

-4. Attach Bench Top to Table Legs
+4. Attach Bench Top

 With bench top still face down and the holes pre-drilled (ideally), place the bench legs so they line up with the marked placement.